rdbhost/rdb2js/rdbhost-authenticate.md

 When either of the register methods is first exercised, it will create the necessary server-side tables, other than `fedauth_accounts`.
 You must enable Federated Identity logins in order to use this module, even if you only use password logins.
 The user account entries are stored in the `auth.fedauth_accounts` table, using 'PasswordLogin' as the Issuer value.
 The passwords are stored in their own table `account_passwords`.

-Login failures are stored, and logins will be blocked after 5 failures per minute.
+Login failures are stored, and logins will be blocked after 5 failures per minute per ip.
 Blocking just means that the login fails without checking the password, returning error 'rdb77'.